-- 11 plus tests are weighted towards literacy skills over any other skill area. - 60% of the marks focus on literacy skills.
-Our course is similarly weighted to reflect this. - The course is fully planned and structured, which makes life much easier for parents than using books alone. - Revision and tests are gradually introduced so that children build their skills and confidence as they go. - While the course is regularly updated, the core of it has been used for many years with proven success.
+- 11 plus tests are weighted towards literacy skills over any other skill area. - The course is fully planned and structured, which makes life much easier for parents than using books alone. - Revision and tests are gradually introduced so that children build their skills and confidence as they go. - While the course is regularly updated, the core of it has been used for many years with proven success.